ststeiger/forerunner/RS/Reporting/ReportManager/ReportManagerMVC/ReportManager/JSdoc/readme.md

 Tutorials / Sample Code
 -----------------------

-See the "[Getting Started](tutorial-GettingStarted.html)" tutorial to get some hands on creating your own Forerunner enabled web applications.
+See the "[Getting Started](tutorial-GettingStarted.html)" tutorial to get some hands on experience creating your own Forerunner enabled web applications.